SVI-Capstone/svi_capstone/README.md

 ## Initial Thoughts & Hypotheses

-1. Does the SVI score correlate to the number of COVID cases (or cases/10K) observed per cencus tract?
-   -San Anotnio
-   -Dallas
+1. Is there a correlation between the CDC's Range Category SVI Score and COVID-19 Infection Cases per 100k Individuals?

+2. Is there a correlation between raw_svi and cases per 100k?

-2. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?
+3. Is SVI better at predicting COVID cases in cencus tracts with overall high/med/low SVI scores?

-3. Are the individual components of SVI better at predicting COVID cases then the aggregate score?
+4. Are the individual components of SVI better at predicting COVID cases then the aggregate score?

-4. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics) ?
+5. Is this pattern different from other cities in TX (Comporable size and SVI demigraphics)?

 ## Project Steps
 ### Acquire